-- Continuing to designate adequate lands as Urban Residential to accommodate the County's fair share of very low, low, and moderate income housing and housing for special needs groups. - As part of the General Plan Update, designate the two R-2 sites in Maxwell as Urban Residential to clarify that these sites are anticipated to develop at the densities allowed under the R-2 zone. - Continue to designate at least 45 acres of land as R-3 and R-4 in Arbuckle, Maxwell, Princeton, and the unincorporated area around Colusa.
-Parcels or areas designated R-3 and R-4 should be from two to 10 acres in size, and should accommodate at least 25 multi-family units. - Reviewing lands designated for single-family residential uses and non-residential uses and, where appropriate, rezoning sites to R-2, R-3, and R-4. - Encourage additional opportunities for market-rate and luxury housing within Colusa County during the land Use Element update, through continued provision of 1 to 10 acre parcels, appropriately zoned, and within close proximity to urban services.
+- Continuing to designate adequate lands as Urban Residential to accommodate the County's fair share of very low, low, and moderate income housing and housing for special needs groups. - Ensuring that higher density sites are distributed among the unincorporated communities.
+Continue to designate at least 45 acres of land as R-3 and R-4 in Arbuckle, Maxwell, Princeton, and the unincorporated area around Colusa.
+Parcels or areas designated R-3 and R-4 should be from two to 10 acres in size, and should accommodate at least 25 multi-family units. - Reviewing lands designated for single-family residential uses and non-residential uses and, where appropriate, rezoning sites to R-2, R-3, and R-4.

+Encourage additional opportunities for market-rate and luxury housing within Colusa County during the Lland Use Element update, through continued provision of 1 to 10 acre parcels, appropriately zoned, and within close proximity to urban services.

-Implementation Schedule: On-going - as part of General Plan Update (to be completed in 2011) and any subsequent rezones
+Implementation Schedule: On-going - as part of General Plan Update (to be completed in 2011); and any subsequent residential rezones to be completed within 18 months of General Plan adoption